gagolews/stringi/devel/sphinx/_build/html/_sources/rapi/stri_encode.rst.txt

 Description
 ~~~~~~~~~~~

 These functions convert strings between encodings.
-They aim to replace R's ``iconv``.
-They are not only faster, but also much more portable - they work in the same manner on all platforms.
+They aim to serve as a more portable and faster replacement for R's own ``iconv``.

 Usage
 ~~~~~